alanwardubuntu/projecte_collab/README.md

 and relative humidity sensor connected to a Raspberry Pi single- chip computer.
 A crontab job is set up to fire a script written in Python (by AdaFruit) to obtain the data from the sensor.
-They can then be use as seen fit, for example logged to an SQLite database file.
+They can then be use as seen fit, in this example logged to an SQLite database file.

-*test_sensor2_RPi* a project using a DS18B20 digital temperature probe connected to a Raspberry Pi single-chip computer.